 These little tarts are a taste sensation.
 Just bite into that delicious softness and taste the tang of the jam with the sweet crispy meringue.
 Combine that with a pastry so light that it literally melts in your mouth and you’ll be reaching for another one before you’ve swallowed the first!

-I’ve based this recipe on an old favourite South African recipe for Hertzoggies (pronounce hurt-sockies).
+I've based this recipe on an old favourite South African recipe for Hertzoggies (pronounced hurt-sockies).
 It is said that these little cookies were named after General Hertzog, who was the President of South Africa between 1924 and 1939.
-Apparently they were his favourite too!
+Apparently, they were his favourite too!

 How do you make hertzoggies?

-You can get the complete list of ingredients and full instructions on how to make this recipe on the printable recipe card at the end of this post.
+**You can get the complete list of ingredients and full instructions on how to make these coconut-meringue jam tarts on the printable recipe card at the end of this post**

 These coconut meringue jam tarts are so simple to make.
 All you need is a quantity of shortcrust pastry, your favourite jam, and some sugar, coconut and egg whites for the topping.